I never wanted to be The Person.

 Do me a favor.
 Take a moment today, and look in the mirror.
 Look yourself right in right in the eye.
 Are you The Person?
 Are you standing in the way of a loving, messy, unpredictable relationship because you have marooned yourself on an ivory island?

-Don’t stand in the way.
+Don’t stand in the way, that’s what I want to tell you.
 Don’t block the light from him, or her, or the world.
 Come out from beneath your pile of sticks, and take a deep breath.

 The wind will stop blowing, I promise.
 You will stand straight and tall and honest in the still, tranquil air and nothing bad will happen to any of you.
 It is in the quiet space of light where life is lived best.